 ▼ Student reported wrong SSN on the FAFSA.
 If the student's application is rejected because she reported an SSN that is not in the Social Security Administration's database, the student must provide the correct SSN to the CPS.
 This will change the current SSN in the CPS, but it will not change the original, identifying SSN.
-Previously the Department recommended that a student file a new FAFSA to correct the original SSN, but now that Common Origination and Disbursement (COD) will use the current SSN to process records, changing the original SSN is not always necessary (but see Applicants Using Same SSN later in this chapter).
+A student can file a new FAFSA to correct the original SSN, but since the Common Origination and Disbursement (COD) System will use the current SSN to process records, changing the original SSN is not always necessary (however, see Applicants Using Same SSN later in this chapter).